mainmatter/mainmatter.com/_posts/2019-03-18-emberconf-update.md

 twitter: mrmrcoleman
 topic: simplabs
 bio: "Communications and Community Outreach Specialist"
+description: "Mark Coleman gives an update on the simplabs team's presence at EmberConf 2019 and our involvement with many events at and around the conference."
 ---

 We mentioned this in our March monthly update but in case you missed it, here's